18F/10x-dux-app/docs/SBOM.md

   difficult as engineers will need knowledge of languages and configuration for each repo and need to be able to code that to ease bootstrapping repos in bulk.
-  A solution that will make best effort attempts at auto-detection will be most welcome or a proprietary alternative will be required.s
+  A solution that will make best effort attempts at auto-detection will be most welcome or a proprietary alternative will be required.
 - No accessible service exists to aggregate the resulting SBOMs to analyze them as a whole for statistics or higher-level patterns.
 This prototype simply stores them.
 Future work is needed to evaluate deployment of an open-source